Edvīns Šnore: Views

 In his article "The goal: A Latvian Latvia", E. Šnore expressed his views about the Russians in Latvia, as well as the Russian language as such.
 According to him, "… the Russophone immigrants of the Soviet times disparage and rail at Latvia all the time, yet still do not leave it.
 At least, not at the rate desired by the Latvians".
 He also refers to Minister of Social Affairs of Latvia Alfreds Bērziņš saying "… the Russian louse, once let into a coat, is hard to get rid of" and Paul A. Goble that "…the Russian language is exactly the primary weapon of the Kremlin's hybrid war against the Baltic States".
 E. Šnore concludes that "… the Latvian Latvia <…> is the only way towards a prosperous, safe and united Latvia".

-Mr Šnore was reprimanded by the parliamentary ethics commission - with the mildest possible punishment, an oral warning.
-The article and the mild reaction to it have drawn criticism from two Council of Europe bodies - the European Commission against Racism and Intolerance and the Advisory Committee on the Framework Convention for the Protection of National Minorities.
+Mr Šnore was given an oral warning by the parliamentary ethics commission.
+The article and the mild reaction to it have drawn criticism from European Commission against Racism and Intolerance. and the Advisory Committee on the Framework Convention for the Protection of National Minorities.